andreabenini/go.code/README.md

 # go.code
-Bunch of assorted snippets for the GO programming language
+Bunch of assorted snippets for the GO programming language.
+Code, docs, books, resources